Chinese frigate Xuzhou: Development and design

 The Type 054A carries HQ-16 medium-range air defence missiles and anti-submarine missiles in a vertical launching system (VLS) system.
 The HQ-16 has a range of up to 50 km, with superior range and engagement angles to the Type 054's HQ-7.
 The Type 054A's VLS uses a hot launch method; a shared common exhaust system is sited between the two rows of rectangular launching tubes.

 The four AK-630 close-in weapon systems (CIWS) of the Type 054 were replaced with two Type 730 CIWS on the Type 054A.
 The autonomous Type 730 provides improved reaction time against close-in threats.

 Construction and career

-Xuzhou was launched on 30th September 2006 at the Huangpu Wenchong Shipyard in Guangzhou.
-Commissioned on 1st January 2008 in Zhoushan.
+Xuzhou was launched on 30 September 2006 at the Huangpu Wenchong Shipyard in Guangzhou.
+She was commissioned on 1 January 2008 in Zhoushan.

 On September 26, 2014, Xuzhou, along with the East China Sea Fleet of the People’s Liberation Army Navy, organized a real-fire drill in a complex underwater acoustic environment in a certain area of the South China Sea, and conducted continuous attacks on submarines by surface fleets and successive submarine ambushes, and research and practice for other subjects.

 In February 2016, Xuzhou launched a major exercise mission in the East China Sea.
-On March 20th, an accident occurred when the oil pipeline ruptured on the way back.
+On March 20, an accident occurred when the oil pipeline ruptured on the way back.
 Fortunately, the crew handled it in time to avoid flashover.
 On March 26, Xuzhou began to continue its mission.

+Xuzhou was deployed as part of China's 29th Escort Task Force in the Gulf of Aden during 2018, where it deployed it's helicopter along with Chinese Naval Special Forces to conduct VBSS operations.

+Xuzhou was deployed as part of the 2023 Chinese military exercises around Taiwan, where it came within 5 km of ROCS Yi Yang.

+Emblem

+The Emblem of the Xuzhou is shield-shaped.
+It has the PLA emblem along with 4 other stars in the center of the emblem.